 - Business payroll tax relief

 - Some tax relief companies work with business owners who owe taxes to the government but cannot pay them.
-These issues typically involve payroll taxes, including employee wage deductions that have not been paid.
+These issues typically involve payroll taxes, including employee wage deductions that have not been paid, or excise taxes.
 Many of these business owners are at the helm of companies struggling to stay financially solvent.
 It’s essential to have this issue resolved to avoid the IRS seizing the company’s assets to fulfill the debt.

 How to settle tax debt